 On July 13, 2021, The Stop TB Partnership, a global network of organizations working to eliminate the threat of TB...

-On May 6th, CTCA hosted an open call for new and existing members of the coalition.
-In addition to public health program staff, the following groups were present: Association of Asian Pacific Community Health Organizations (AAPCHO), Asian American Drug Abuse Program, Asian Americans Advancing Justice – Los Angeles, Asian Pacific Islander Health Forum, Breathe California, Bridging Group (Corrections/health care advocacy), California Black Health Network, California Hepatitis Alliance, San Francisco AIDS Foundation, Hepatitis C and Latino Health Programs, San Francisco Hep B Free, Urban Street Angels
+(met with) Association of Asian Pacific Community Health Organizations (AAPCHO), Asian American Drug Abuse Program, Asian Americans Advancing Justice – L.A., Asian Pacific Islander Health Forum, Breathe California, Bridging Group, CA Black Health Network, CA Hepatitis Alliance, SF AIDS Foundation, Hepatitis C and Latino Health Programs, SF Hep B Free, Urban Street Angels

 The Association of Asian Pacific Community Health Organizations (AAPCHO) co-hosted a World TB Day webinar for TB elimination partners and public health TB program staff entitled The Tuberculosis Epidemic: Impact in California and Strategies to Reach Elimination on April 8th.